thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 - Grouping: all values are recorded rather than added to a sum.
 - Non-monotonic: latency value can increase or decrease.

-Manually recording latency at server side can be done in middleware as in the example below
+Manually recording latency at the server side can be done in middleware as in the example below

 ```go
 func latencyRecorder(next http.Handler, operation string) func(w http.ResponseWriter, r *http.Request) {